 Students selected for the program will be required to pass a security background check overseen by the Department of Justice's Executive Office of U.S. Attorneys ("EOUSA").
 A favorable determination from EOUSA is required before an extern may begin working in any U.S. Attorney's Office.
 A student must be a United States citizen to be eligible to work in the U.S. Attorney's Office as an extern.
 For a complete list of eligibility requirements, visit the SDNY website and scroll down to "Eligibility Requirements and Conditions for All Internship and Externship Programs."
 In making its determination regarding suitability, EOUSA considers a number of factors, including a candidate's tax filing and payment history, credit history, candor, and history of any usage of controlled substances.
-It is critical that students accepted for the externship complete the required security paperwork as soon as possible after acceptance into the externship so that the security background check can be timely obtained.
+It is critical that students accepted for the externship so that the security background check can be timely obtained.
 A student may not commence externship work unless he or she has cleared the background check.